 |Read Vision SDK services.
 This scope is necessary for using the Vision SDK for iOS or Android.|

 There are a few important things to note about secret scopes before creating a secret

-- If you choose to add any secret scopes to your token, you will have only one chance to view the token.
+- If you choose to add any secret scopes to a new token, you will have only one chance to view the token.

 - Do not expose access tokens with secret scopes.
 Secret token API requests should never be exposed to the client.
 If someone else gets access to tokens with secret scopes they may be able to make changes to your account.
 Make all requests requiring a token with secret scopes on a server.

 |List all available scopes.
 This scope is necessary to list all potential scopes that you have access to based on your plan level using the Tokens API.|